JerrySheh/jerrysheh.github.io/source/sentences/index.md

 {% note success %}

 For those of you who could not attend, I would like to share these words from my own lecture with you: **Remember to look up at the stars and not down at your feet.
-Be curious and however difficult life may seem, there is always something you can do and succeed at.** -- Stephen William Hawking
+Be curious and however difficult life may seem, there is always something you can do and succeed at.**

-记住要仰望星空，不要低头看脚下。无论生活如何艰难，请保持一颗好奇心。你总会找到自己的路和属于你的成功。————斯蒂芬·霍金
+-- Stephen William Hawking

 {% endnote %}